FreeBreadsticks/onboarding/First Week/first-day.md

 ## Introduction and Shadow Sessions

-In this initial meeting explain to them that they will shadow an experienced TC three times.
+In this initial meeting explain to them that they will shadow an experienced TC(this should be a strong TC that has been around for a few months) three times.
 Give details about qbot.
-About the specific qbot commands, such as qbot in sync, qbot in dispatch (which of course they won’t start out as), qbot out at the end of the day, qbot done for finishing a screen share, and qbot unresponsive as well the guidelines for when to use it, and when to qbot done the unresponsive question.
 Make sure to go over the details of the process and positions:
 - Dispatch: This TC works in chat and parses the questions.
 They will be the one who queues students for screen share.
 Let them know that they will NOT be doing dispatch at first.
 - Sync: TCs who are in sync wait for the dispatcher to queue the question and then for qbot to assign them to a screen share.
 They send zoom links to students to pair with them.
 Let them know that this will be the position they start out with.
 - Qbot: Our pal in Slack that lets us know what students are queued, which TCs are assigned and which are free.
 It's qbot that allows us to organize the screenshares.